 Agency Affected: Department of Health and Human Services

-Comments: In FY11, the Department of Health and Human Services (HHS) stated it might be possible to expand information collected in the annual survey of refugees to learn more about refugees' employment experiences.
-The Department also indicated that it seeks to highlight promising practices related to effective employment approaches.
-However, it has not evaluated the effectiveness of the programs or the approaches providers use in helping refugees become self-sufficient.
-In FY12, HHS reported that it revised the survey form for the Annual Survey of Refugees by adding questions on the extent of secondary migration and the reasons for secondary migration; and factors that might influence a refugee to move to another state after resettlement.
+Comments: In FY12, HHS reported that it revised the survey form for the Annual Survey of Refugees by adding questions on the extent of secondary migration and the reasons for secondary migration; and factors that might influence a refugee to move to another state after resettlement.
 Additional questions on English language acquisition and communication participation were also added.
 The Office of Refugee Resettlement (ORR) also continued to address the issue of increasing participation in the Annual Survey, by, for example, starting to develop an on-line version of the survey.
 In FY14, HHS reported that it will receive the results of the first on-line survey.
 ORR noted that implementation of rigorous program evaluation is pending, subject to fund availability.
 GAO will close this recommendation pending evidence that the agency used the survey information to identify effective approaches that state and voluntary agencies can use to help refugees become employed and self-sufficient and share this information with the agencies.
 We will also await any further progress on implementing the program evaluations.